jhumphry/gazetteer_etl/README.md

     Create or modify a PostgreSQL database schema for gazetteer data

     positional arguments:
-      ACTION                Whether to "create", "truncate", "index" or "list" tables
+      ACTION                Whether to "create", "truncate", "index", "dropindex" or "list" tables
       TABLE                 The database schema or table to act on, or ALL

     optional arguments: